microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Coach/Solution-00.md

   - [VS Code plugin for ARM Templates](../../../000-HowToHack/WTH-Common-Prerequisites.md#visual-studio-code-plugins-for-arm-templates)
 ## Description

-Here ar the instructions for installing the arm template.
+Here ar the instructions for installing the ARM template.
 This will create:

 - Event Hub namespace and Event Hub (EH)
 - Azure Container Instance (ACI)

 The EH will get created first, then the ACI.
-The ACI will be started with a container from the Docker Hub "cameronkahrsdocker/fabricwthdatapumpv2" which will automatically stream event to the the EH created in the first step.
+The ACI will be started with a container from the Docker Hub "cameronkahrsdocker/fabricwthdatapumpv2" which will automatically stream events to the the EH created in the first step.

 Here is a video link of how to go through the setup, step by step: [MAA Fabric Realtime Analytics](https://www.youtube.com/watch?v=wGox1lf0ve0)